rncrtr/verbose/README.md

 verbose
 =======
+tl:dr; Experimental.
+Milage may vary.
+Yes, I am insane, so don't be surprised if this is all bonkers++.

+###What is it?
 Verbose is an *experimental* tool to cut down on the work of writing CSS and keep your code cleaner (even DRYer), by applying stock premade classes to HTML.
 Verbose is mostly a thought experiment, and is not intended to be used for production sites, but to tinker with as a learning exercise.
 See if it holds any value for you, if not, this is fair warning.

+###All the thinks
-The theory here is that it MIGHT be better to write a style once in CSS, and apply very short classes to multiple places in HTML.
-It COULD have some performance savings depending on the massive amount of CSS, bloat, and bad styles you have in your site.
-My guess is that it could be a lot.
-In that case, Verbose may be an alternative to that by eliminating the need for repeated style definitions.
-Verbose weighs in at around 150K on most days, which can be significantly better than a large CSS file.
+The theory is that it *MIGHT* be better to write a style once in CSS, and apply very short classes to multiple places in HTML.
+It *COULD* have some performance savings depending on the amount of "CSS" *wink wink*, bloat, and bad code you have in your site.
+If your site has enough spaghetti (tangled, tomatoey code) to stock Frankie Italiano's Family Diner, Verbose may be a good alternative to that madness by eliminating the need for repeated style definitions.
+I realize that "real developers" (angry hipsters) will flip their pivot tables b/c this is flipping the script. #dealWithIt

+Verbose weighs in at around 150K on most days, which can be significantly better than a large CSS file or 30 of them.
 It is minified of course (using Sass).
+Verbose may be a good tool for quick prototype mockups.

+If I am utterly brilliant, please let me know that too.
+Can't hurt to ask nicely for kind words, knowing that this is the internet where horrible monsters live mostly under bridges.
+Thanks.

+-- Crazy Ryvan

+###If There's a future we want it now
 If you have suggestions, improvements, corrections, additions, please let me know via @rncrtr on twitter.
 I am open to constructive helpful ideas.
 I know I've left something out and there is a lot of clarity to be added for sure.
-This isn't a definitive framework by any means, it is an EXPERIMENT.
+This isn't a definitive framework by any means, it is an *EXPERIMENT*.

-You will need to define your own colors and other styles that are not included as usual, but most of the css should be pre-written for you.
+You will need to define your own colors (I'm no savant) and other styles, but most of the boring css is written for you.

 # Getting Started
 Include verbose.css in your site, between the &lt;head&gt; and &lt;/head&gt; tags.